catmaid/CATMAID/API_CHANGELOG.md

   done before.
 If it is provided, it has to be a list of two-element lists, each of the form [<skeleton-id>, <name>], which provides the mapping.

+- `POST /{project_id}/skeletons/connectivity`:
+  The `source_skeleton_ids` parameter can now also be specified in regular form format (multiple arguments with the exact same name), rather than only the square braces style.

 ### Deprecations

 None.